-In 2021 we have seen the continuation of trends that have been present in the market over the last few years (discussion about insurance for the self employed, more specifically: new cabinet considering mandatory insurance for the self employed, demand for fast & easy contact, intermediary consolidation, focus on risk and control).
-Besides the execution of the operational excellencestrategy and the execution of the initiatives on the management agenda, 2021 has seen a continuation of the COVID-19 impact on the A&H book.
+In 2022 we have seen the continuation of trends that have been present in the market over the last few years (discussion about insurance for the self-employed as part of new pension law, demand for fast and easy contact, intermediary consolidation, focus on risk and control).
+Besides the execution of the operational excellence-strategy and the execution of the initiatives on the management agenda, 2022 is characterized as a return to normal after two years of COVID-19 impact on the A&H book.